Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Family Seiberg Witten invariant, Kronheimer and Smirnov's invariants

-In this section, we recall the definition and basic properties of family Seiberg-Witten invariant \cite{KronheimerMrowka2007},\cite{LiLiu2001}.
-In $\autoref{subsec:3.1}$, we introduce some basic properties of (family) Seiberg Witten invariant.In $\autoref{subsec:3.2}$, we introduce the case that Seiberg Witten equations are defined on closed oriented symplectic 4-manifolds.
-Then in $\autoref{subsec:3.3},$ we introduce Kronheimer's homomorphism and Smirnov's invariant \cite{Kronheimer1998},\cite{Smirnov2022},\cite{Smirnov2023} and extend the latter invariant to higher dimensional cases.
-And in $\autoref{subsec:3.4}$, we focus on Seiberg Witten equations on closed Kahler surface, and prove a lemma about transversality of solution of family Seiberg Witten equation over a blowup family.
+In this section, we'll briefly recall the definition and basic properties of some gauge-theoretic invariants, and prepare for our claculation work in $\autoref{sec:Section 4}$.
+In $\autoref{subsec:3.1}$, we briefly introduce the family Seiberg-Witten invariant, following \cite{LiLiu2001}.
+See also \cite{BaragliaKonno2020},\cite{Lin2022}.
+And for detail about Seiberg-Witten equation, see \cite{KronheimerMrowka2007}.
+In $\autoref{subsec:3.2}$, we introduce the case that Seiberg-Witten equations are defined on closed oriented symplectic 4-manifolds.
+See \cite{Kronheimer1998},\cite{Taubes1995},\cite{Taubes1996} for detail.
+Then in $\autoref{subsec:3.3}$, we introduce Kronheimer's homomorphism and Smirnov's invariant \cite{Kronheimer1998},\cite{Smirnov2022},\cite{Smirnov2023} and extend the latter invariant to higher dimensional cases.
+And in $\autoref{subsec:3.4}$, we focus on family Seiberg-Witten equations over families of closed Kahler surfaces, and prove a lemma about transversality of solution of family Seiberg-Witten equations over some blowup families.